 1. Celebrate a birthday morning the same way each year

 We always start my children’s birthday morning’s with a special birthday balloon avalanche.
 Birthday Balloon Avalanche.
 It is somewhat easy to do and my children look forward to it every year.
 It’s the cutest thing ever.
 The night before their birthday, the birthday girl or boy goes to bed a little earlier than normal, and then each family member helps build the birthday balloon avalanche as an act of love.
 Mom and dad should also get this special birthday love.
+This is a favorite family tradition of ours.

 2. Create special school lunches for special days